jeremyckahn/shifty/tutorials/getting-started.md

 }).then(() => console.log('All done!'))
 ```

-You can also instantiate a {@link shifty.Tweenable} to reuse tweens and have
+You can also instantiate a {@link Tweenable} to reuse tweens and have more
-more control over the animation:
+control over the animation:

 ```javascript
 import { Tweenable } from 'shifty'